S

 The scarlet macaw is indigenous to the tropical regions of Central and South America and prefers to inhabit moist evergreen forests situated at elevations between 1,000 and 3,000 feet, primarily residing in the upper layers and canopies of trees in their natural habitat.

-The macaw family encompasses scarlet macaws, which can be categorized into two subtypes, and are capable of imitating human speech, while being the biggest species of parrot and identified by their brightly colored feathers; despite the reduction in their habitat, they are not considered an endangered species.
+The macaw family encompasses scarlet macaws, which can be categorized into two subtypes.
+They are capable of imitating human speech, while being the biggest species of parrot, and are identified by their brightly colored feathers.
+Despite the reduction in their habitat, the species as a whole is not considered endangered, though some regional populations are threatened or extinct.

 Where to Find the Scarlet Macaw